learn-co-students/nyc-web-021720/39-state-forms/README.md

 - [ ] Use form data to update state in various ways

 ### Features / Process
-- Walk through code changes
+- Search in Navbar
-- Add Comment Form
+- Create Account Form
-- PRACTICE HW ====> Pair Program & Blind Driver: Search with automatic filtering
+- Filter in GridViews

 ## Lecture Notes